 So, you’re ready for your next run.
-But before you set off, let’s consider the importance of a proper warm up.
+But before you set off, let’s consider the importance of properly warming up.

 If you’re an early morning runner and you’ve been led in bed all night, you’ll need to loosen up.
 Likewise, if you’ve been sat at work all day, you’ll need to prepare those joints and muscles for the physical activity that you’re about to put them through.
 Even if you have a physical job, getting yourself ready to run will not only improve your running performance, but it will help keep you free from injuries and increase your recovery rate.